+The CCFWD will provide a summary Evaluation Report to include the findings of the evaluation to be submitted to Montana Housing on or before April 30, 2026.
 This partnership will result in a study that demonstrates that the funds were used to contribute to an equitable recovery by making investments that support long-term growth and opportunity.

-- 918 units of deed restricted affordable housing units will be created or preserved - Projects will either: be physically located in Qualified Census Tract (QCT); Primary intended beneficiaries live within a QCT; Eligibility criteria of intended beneficiaries earn less than 60 percent of median income; Projects will be recipients of HOME or HTF funds, or another qualifier in accordance with the Final Rule.
+- Projects are either: physically located in Qualified Census Tract (QCT); Primary intended beneficiaries live within a QCT; Eligibility criteria of intended beneficiaries earn less than 60 percent of median income; Projects are recipients of HOME or HTF funds, or another qualifier in accordance with the Final Rule. - Key Performance Indicators - Number of units completed and under lease: 99 - Number of units under construction: 598 - The expected completion for the units still under construction is December 31, 2023.

-Project: [Identification Number TBD]: Broadband Infrastructure (ConnectMT Program)
+Project: Broadband Infrastructure (ConnectMT Program)